How to Plan Your Own Tibetan Trekking Adventure

 Permits and Transportation

 On paper, travel in Tibet is heavily controlled by the Chinese Government and depending on the area you hope to visit you may need as many as four different permits.
 In practice, these permits are often little more than money making schemes to ensure you are the best revenue source you can be.
-Life on the Tibetan Plateau is a site maintained by a western resident of Tibet with excellent, current permit information.

 Rules for foreigners on local buses change frequently in Tibet.
 Check online travel forums for current details.
 Hitchhiking can be a viable option, but travelers shouldn't expect free rides.
 Tibetan drivers can get in trouble for carrying foreigners, and will expect to be paid.
 Chartering Land Cruisers at travel agencies in Lhasa is easy, but expensive.
 Operators will try to steer visitors towards all-inclusive package treks.
 If in doubt as to whether transport is available from one remote village to another, it is usually safe to assume that some combination of money, wheels, and beasts of burden will make any journey possible.